 Note 33.
-Related party information and key management personnel disclosures c) Transactions within the wholly owned group:
+Related party information and key management personnel disclosures b) Other transactions with directors:

 Details of key management personnel compensation are disclosed in Note 34 to the financial statements.

 A director of the company, J S Humphrey, has an interest as a partner in the firm Mallesons Stephen Jaques, solicitors.
 This firm renders legal advice to the consolidated entity in the ordinary course of business under normal commercial terms and conditions.
 The amount of fees paid and recognised was \$233,334 (2008: \$180,177).